-Environmental SEA Environmental Environmental E SEA Environmental Report Appendix 11: Non-1 echnical Summary Environmental Effects, in combination with the wider planning framework Component Effects include in-combination effects that are planned for through the w Effects include in-combination effects that are planned for through the wider planning framework including the NPF and associated NDP 2018, the Eastern and Midland RSES, adjacent Development Plans and Normal Normal Second Se and Midland RSES, adjacent Development Significant Positive Effect, likely to occur Potentially Significant Adverse Environmental Effects, if unmitigated Likely Residual Adverse Non- Significant Effects Air and Climatic Factors Contribution towards climate mitigation and adaptation by facilitating compact development of lands (including those within and adjacent to the County's existing built-up footprint) that are served (or can be more easily served) by infrastructure and services, thereby helping to avoid the need to develop less well-serviced lands elsewhere in the County and beyond.
-In combination with other plans, programmes etc., contribution towards the objectives of the wide policy framework relating to dimate mitigation and adaptation, and associated contribution towards maintaining and improving air quality and managing noise levels, including through measures relating to: Sustainable compact growth; Sustainable compact growth; Drainage, flood risk management and resilience; Statinable infrastructure; Sustainable infrastructure; Sustainable infrastructure design solutions including energy efficient buildings and infrastructure.
+SEA Environmenta Report Appendix II: Non-Technical Summary Environmental Effects, in combination with the wider planning framework and Midland DSES, adjacent Dovelenment Component Effects include in-combination effects that are planned for through the wider planning framework including the NPF and associated NDP 2018, the Eastern and Midland RSES, adjacent Development Plans and lower-tier land use plans.
+Significant Positive Effect, likely to occur Potentially Significant Adverse Environmental Effects, if unmitigated Likely Residual Adverse Non- Significant Effects Air and Climatic Factors Contribution towards climate mitigation and adaptation by facilitating compact development of lands (including those within and adjacent to the County's existing built-up footprint) that are served (or can be more easily served) by infrastructure and services, thereby helping to avoid the need to develop less well-serviced lands elsewhere in the County and beyond.
+In combination with other plans, programmes etc., contribution towards the objectives of the wide policy framework relating to climate mitigation and adaptation, and associated contribution towards maintaining and improving air quality and managing noise levels, including through measures relating to: Sustainable compact growth; Sustainable mobility, including walking, cycling and public transport; Drainage, flood risk management and resilience; Sustainable infrastructure design solutions including energy efficient buildings and green infrastructure.
 Potential conflict between development under the Plan and aiming to reduce carbon emissions in line with local, national and European environmental objectives.
 Potential conflict between development under the Plan and aiming to reduce carbon emissions in line with local, national and European environmental objectives.
 Potential conflicts between transport emissions, including those from cars, and air quality.
 Potential conflicts between increased frequency of noise emissions and protection of sensitive receptors.
-Potential conflicts with climate adaptation measures including those those relating to flood risk management.
+Potential conflicts with climate adaptation measures including those relating to flood risk management.
 An extent of travel related greenhouse gas and other emissions to air.
 This has been mitigated by provisions which have been integrated into the Plan, including those relating to sustainable compact growth and sustainable mobility.
 Interactions between noise emissions and sensitive receptors.
 Various provisions have been integrated into the Plan to ensure that noise levels at sensitive receptors will be minimised.
 Cultural Heritage Contributes towards protection of cultural heritage elsewhere in the County by facilitating development within and adjacent to the County's existing built-up footprint.
 Contributes towards protection of cultural heritage within and adjacent to the County's existing built-up footprint by facilitating brownfield development and regeneration.
 Potential effects on protected and unknown archaeology and protected architecture arising from construction and operation activities.
 Potential effects on known architectural and archaeological heritage and unknown archaeology however, these will occur in compliance with legislation.
-Landscape Contributes towards protection of wider landscape and landscape designations by facilitating development within and adjacent to the County's existing built-up footprint.
-Occurrence of adverse visual impacts and conflicts with the appropriate protection of designations relating to the landscape.
-Landscapes will change overtime as a result of natural changes in vegetation cover combined with new developments that will occur in compliance with the Plan's landscape protection measures.
+Landscape Contributes towards protection of wider landscape and landscape designations by facilitating development within Occurrence of adverse visual impacts and conflicts with the appropriate protection of designations relating to the landscape Landscapes will change overtime as a result of natural changes in appropriate protection of designations relating to the landscape.